SodiumZH/NFF-Girls/wiki/gameplay-en.md

 It can be obtained by eating Ender Pie.

+### Curse of Necromancy

+The harmful effect of Necromancer's Hat.
+This effect is same as Wither, but not causing the health bar turning black.
+Wither Skeletons are not immune to this effect.

 ## Blocks

 ### Soul Carpet

 A variation of Carpet.
 Player/mob standing on it will get Undead Affinity effect which immediately expires once player steps out, including jumping up.
-It will also remove the Wither I effect of Necromancer's Hat.
+It will also remove the ~~Wither I~~ Curse of Necromancy effect of Necromancer's Hat.